ruxunderscore/bash-aliases/README.md

 `cat` - If `bat` exists on the file in the form of `batcat` or `bat`, `cat` will use `bat` instead.
 (Disabled, by default)\
 `nano` - Adds line numbers to `nano` by default (`nano --linenumbers`).\
 \
-I disable the `cat` to `bat` alias as there are times when you may not want the line numbers that bat adds by default.
+I disable the `cat` to `bat` alias, by default, as there are times when you may not want the line numbers that bat adds by default.

 ## Compatibility
 I have tested this in `ZSH` and `BASH`.
 This file can be loaded into `ZSH` or `BASH` with no changes.